Virtuoel/Pehkui/README.md

 - Change the size of entities through modifying scale data
 - Affect other properties of an entity that are considered as dependant on the size</br>(e.g. movement speed, explosion size, reach distance)
-- Have the scalable properties of an entity be affected by other scale data types or by external data through scale modifiers
+- Have the scalable properties of an entity be affected by other scale data types or by external data</br>through scale modifiers
 </td></table></details>
 </td></table></details>